haraka/Haraka/docs/Plugins.md

 Module plugins support default config in their local `config` directory.
 See the "Default Config and Overrides" section in [Config](Config.md).

+## Shutdown

+On shutdown and graceful reload, Haraka will call a plugin's `shutdown` method.

+This is so you can clear any timers or intervals, or shut down any connections to remote servers.

+e.g.

+    exports.shutdown = function () {
+        clearInterval(this._interval);
+    }

+If you don't implement this in your plugin and have a connection open or a timer running then Haraka will take 30 seconds to shut down and have to forcibly kill your process.

+Note: This only applies when running with a `nodes=...` value in smtp.ini.

 ## See also, [Results](Results.md)